EricThomson/pandastim/readme.md

 - If you are just learning panda3d, consider working through their tutorial (https://www.panda3d.org/manual/).
 Also you might consider installing their SDK, as it comes with useful examples (https://www.panda3d.org/download/).
 - panda3d doesn't listen to your OS scale setting, so 800 pixel window is an 800 pixel window, it will not be scaled by your OS.
 - It often looks like textures are drifting vertically/horizontally even when they are not.
 This is the well-known 'aperture problem'.
 To disambiguate, increase the window size until you can see their edges.
-- `stimuli.KeyboardToggleStim` is largely a debugging class: it is really helpful for for testing out code snippits you are thinking of pushing to the closed loop stimuli.
-Try to keep it up to date with those classes.
+- `stimuli.KeyboardToggleStim` is largely a debugging class: it is really helpful for for testing out new stimulus classes you are thinking of pushing to `ClosedLoop`.

 #### Conventions
-Mostly we are trying to follow PEP8.
-Naming conventions: UpperCamelCase for classes; lower_case_underscore for vars/functions/methods.
+PEP8, largely.
+UpperCamelCase for classes; lower_case_underscore for vars/functions/methods.
 Explicit is better than implicit.

 #### Acknowledgments
-Thanks to the panda3d developers, especially rdb provided lots of help figuring out how to efficiently do 2d things in a 3d game engine.
+Thanks to rdb (developer of panda3d) who provided lots of help figuring out how to efficiently do 2d things in a 3d game engine.
+Also the panda3d community in general has been very helpful.